 - Install a backflow prevention device on your building sewer.
 This is a device you control, so even if the public sewer system is full, you can keep the sewage from coming into your home.

 - Make sure your sump pump is working.
 If your have a sump pump that runs frequently even when it's not raining, consider an alternate power source in case the electricity goes out.

-- Respect the storm drain – it’s not a trash receptacle.
-Never dump anything down a storm drain and don’t use it to dispose of leaves, grass clippings or other yard waste.
+- Never dump anything down a storm drain and don’t use it to dispose of leaves, grass clippings or other yard waste.

 - If you see leaves, grass clippings, plastic bottles or other trash and debris in front of a storm drain, please clear the drain and bag the debris before the next rainfall.
 Removing the debris may help to minimize street flooding.

 - If you see sinkholes or if you know that a particular storm inlet never takes in water, call 311 to report the problem.

 - If you do experience flooding or a sewer backup, click here for information about how to clean-up following such an event.

 Aging, damaged, and undersized sanitary, combined, and storm sewers may cause a variety of flooding and backup issues.
 City Utilities is investing millions of dollars to improve these systems.
 However, even when sewer and drainage systems are preforming at their best, some wet weather events will be too big for the public sewer system to handle.

 - Building new infrastructure to reduce the discharge of combined sanitary sewage and stormwater to the rivers when it rains

 - Preventive sewer maintenance such as removing grease and roots that could cause blockages